 Let’s say you wanted to replace four keys with artisanal ones, as you don’t use them at all.
 These keycaps (just four) can add 5.12 oz (145 g) to the total weight of the keyboard.
 There are also peripherals where each key is metallic, which increases the weight significantly.

 One major difference between mechanical and membrane keyboards is switches.
 You can think of switches as parts that allow you to interact with them.

 Membrane keyboards don’t have switches.
 Instead, when you press a key, it sends an electrical signal.

 However, this isn’t the case with mechanical keyboards.
 Every key you see on the peripheral has individual switches.

 Generally, when there is an issue with a single key on a membrane keyboard, you’ll most likely have to continue using the peripheral without the key or get a new one.

-Fortunately, you don’t have to do this with mechanical keyboards, as you can swap out the damaged switch for a new part.
+Fortunately, you don’t have to do this with mechanical keyboards.
+You can swap out the damaged switch for a new part.

 Another benefit of switches is that they are a lot more durable than what you’ll find inside a membrane keyboard.

-Again, the total weight of the switches depends on your keyboard layout.
+Again, the total weight of the switches depends on the layout.
 If you only go for a 60% keyboard, the switches alone can contribute 2.18 oz (62 g, i.e., 62 keys).